HMS Llewellyn (1913): Design and development

-Llewellyn was one of twenty two L- or s built for the Royal Navy.
+Llewellyn was one of twenty-two L- or s built for the Royal Navy.
 The design followed the preceding but with improved seakeeping properties and armament, including twice the number of torpedo tubes.
 The vessel was one of the last pre-war destroyers constructed by William Beardmore and Company for the British Admiralty.

 The destroyer had a length overall of 268 ft 8 in, a beam of 27 ft 8 in and a draught of 10 ft 6 in.
 Displacement was 965 LT normal and 1150 LT deep load.
 Power was provided by four Yarrow boilers feeding two Parsons steam turbines rated at 24500 shp and driving two shafts, to give a design speed of 29 kn.
 Three funnels were fitted.
 The ship carried 105 LT of oil, which gave a design range of 1720 nmi at 15 kn, but this could be increased to 270 LT in times of peace.
 Fuel consumption was 51.33 LT of oil in 24 hours during tests.
 The ship's complement was 73 officers and ratings.

 Armament consisted of three QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft and one between the funnels.
 The guns could fire a shell weighing 31 lb at a muzzle velocity of 2177 ft/s.
 One single 7.7 mm Maxim gun was carried.
 A single 2-pounder 40 mm "pom-pom" anti-aircraft gun was later added.
 Torpedo armament consisted of two twin mounts for 21 in torpedoes mounted aft.
-Capacity to lay four Vickers Elia Mk.4 mines was included, but the facility was never used.
+Capacity to lay four Vickers Elia Mk.4 mines was included, but never used.